-Renowned for its quaint villages and historical towns built from trademark golden coloured stone, the rolling green hills, and stunning stately homes and gardens; the Cotswolds are designated an area of outstanding natural beauty and for a good reason.
-A visit to the Cotswolds, whatever the time of year, will not disappoint, and provides the perfect base for cyclists and walkers alike to explore the many famous and less well known towns and villages dotted around this stunning part of the world.
+Renowned for its quaint villages and historical towns built from trademark golden coloured stone, the rolling green hills, and stunning stately homes and gardens; the Cotswolds are designated an area of outstanding natural beauty, and for a good reason.
+A visit to the Cotswolds, whatever the time of year, will not disappoint, and provides the perfect base for cyclists and walkers alike to explore the many famous and less well-known towns and villages dotted around this stunning part of the world.

 If you are lucky enough to visit this beautiful region we have put together a list of must-see villages and towns to ensure you do not miss out on the best places to go whilst here.

-One of the most iconic of the Cotswold villages, Bibury is most famous for its instantly recognisable row of 14th Century Weavers cottages, often adorning the front of postcards and front covers of books about the Cotswolds, as well as many tourists photo album.
+One of the most iconic of the Cotswold villages, Bibury is most famous for its instantly recognisable row of 14th Century Weavers cottages, often adorning the front of postcards and front covers of books about the Cotswolds, as well as many tourists’ photo albums.
 The village which is built upon the banks of the River Colne, was once described by William Morris as ‘the most beautiful village in England’.

 Whilst there, visit one of the oldest and most well-preserved Trout Farms where you can ‘catch your own’ at the fishery or peruse the wide range of wine and deli products.

-This picturesque village nestled in the Gloucestershire countryside boasts some of the best preserved settlements in the region and is often referred to as the ‘Queen of the Cotswolds’.
+This picturesque village nestled in the Gloucestershire countryside boasts some of the best-preserved settlements in the region and is often referred to as the ‘Queen of the Cotswolds’.
 It is set amongst some of the best countryside and walking routes in the area and provides several other interesting places to explore close by, including the stunning Rococo Gardens and the nearby villages of Sheepscombe and Slad.

-Visit the ‘most romantic street in Britain’, Copse Hill Road, and explore the charming streets of Lower Slaughter where you will be met with golden coloured cottages and lush, green countryside.
-Visit the Lower Slaughter Manor Gardens and explore the five acres of beautiful plants, trees and flowers or learn about the history of bread making at The Old Mill.
+Visit the ‘most romantic street in Britain’, Copse Hill Road, and explore the charming streets of Lower Slaughter where you will be met with golden-coloured cottages and lush, green countryside.
+Visit the Lower Slaughter Manor Gardens and explore the five acres of beautiful plants, trees, and flowers, or learn about the history of bread making at The Old Mill.

 Naunton may be the place to visit if you are wishing to escape the more touristy areas and bustle of nearby towns such as Cheltenham and Stow.
-It is a relatively unspoilt and tranquil Cotswold village, set amongst the rolling green hills of the Cotswolds.
-The perfect place to relax and unwind and take in the views or to explore the crisscrossing footpaths that cover the area.
+It is a relatively unspoiled and tranquil Cotswold village, set amongst the rolling green hills of the Cotswolds.
+The perfect place to relax and unwind and take in the views or explore the crisscrossing footpaths that cover the area.